How To Fix Forward Head Posture

 This is a great start to correcting forward head posture on your own, but studies have shown that the most reliable way to stabilize your spine long-term is through a combination of both targeted stetching and exercise along with chiropractic care.

 Need a chiropractor in Brookfield?
-At Ascent Chiropractic we correct problems in the spine using low-force chiropractic techniques combined with the best of physical therapy modalities to get results that are unmatched anywhere.
+At Ascent Chiropractic we correct problems in the spine using low-force chiropractic techniques combined with the best of myofascial therapy to get results that are unmatched anywhere.
 If you’re in the Brookfield, Waukesha, Wauwatosa, New Berlin or Milwaukee areas and suffering from the effects of bad posture, we’d love to help you get started with chiropractic care.
 Make an appointment at Ascent Chiropractic in Brookfield by calling 262-345-4166 or schedule an appointment with our online scheduling app.